Navashakthi/Chatbot-With-Custom-Data-Using-AWS-Bedrock/README.md

 10. Navigate back to the bucket home and choose **Create folder** to create a new folder and name it ```lambdalayer```.
 11. Leave all other settings as default and create the folder.
 12. Navigate to the lambdalayer folder.
-13. Upload the knowledgebase-lambdalayer.zip file available under the /lambda/layer folder in the code base you cloned earlier and choose Upload.
-You will use this Lambda layer code later to create the Lambda function.
+13. Upload the **knowledgebase-lambdalayer.zip** file available under the /lambda/layer folder in the code base you cloned earlier and choose Upload.
+You will use this Lambda layer code later to create the **Lambda function**.
 14. In the left panel of Bedrock dashboard, clik o knowledgebases and create new.
 15. Add necessary IAM roles and data source locations that we set up in previous steps.
-16. Leave the other settings to default and choose the embedding model as Titan Embedding G1 – Text
+16. Leave the other settings to default and choose the **embedding model** as **Titan Embedding G1 – Text**.
-17. For Vector database, click on quick create a new vector store
+17. For Vector database, click on **quick create a new vector store**
 18. Review and create knowledgebase.
 Once its ready sync the knowledgebase with the data source.
-19. Create a cloudformation with the template in this repo cfn directory and use the knowledgebase ID you just created.
+19. Create a **cloudformation** with the template in this repo cfn directory and use the knowledgebase ID you just created.
 20. Once the resources in cloudformation is ready, our chatbot is ready to execute.

 ## Installation & Execution